EN JP

 Store them in a special case or bag and keep them in a cool place out of direct sunlight.

-Inspection by a specialist
+Inspection by a professional

 It is recommended that you have your sanshin inspected by a professional once a year.